Paco2006/Embedded-Computer/README.md

 USB serial connected to PC
 ![Image of the breadboard](https://github.com/Paco2006/Embedded-Computer/blob/main/images/Breadboard.jpg)

+## A little guide about the files:
+in teensy files is the platformio project in src is located the project with all its stuff in lib are all the external libraries found/scraped from the internet

+in the os folder is located the code for the os using the python script you will build the whole project if you wish to add any files to be automaticaly placed in the fresh compile and/or to be compiled you can do that with the 3 lists in the beginning of the python script os-sorce - the sorce of the project, all files decompiled os-compiled - the compiled verion and if you added al files needed in the python script can be copy/pasted as is on the sd card libs - all libraries that are used for every file junk - used to store all output files of the compilation procees that are otherwise not needed but are useful for debuging

 ## Current state of the project:
 Currently the project is able to load up the code onto RAM and execute the code but the code lacks any kind of functionality